davidolivefarga/advent-of-code-2023/day5/README.md

        ^
 ```

 Next, in all scenarios we can get the intersection between `x` and `y1`, corresponding to the range `[^, min(x.end, y1.end)]`.
-This will be another of the sub-ranges, but this time it will get transformed according to the map instructions represented by `y1` (we just need to calculate a delta and move the interval according to it, nothing complicated).
+This will be another of the sub-ranges, but this time it will get transformed according to the map instructions represented by `y1` (we just need to calculate a delta and move the range according to it, nothing complicated).

-Now we can move the current position accordingly, so that our scenarios will look like:
+Now we can move the current position accordingly, so that our scenarios will look like this:

 ```
 Scenario 1: